 Beyond these applications, Dr Zheng feels that the technology that powers the IoT will become increasingly embedded in our society.
 It is already evident in something as everyday as parking your car.

 “There are IoT systems that transmit data about car parking spaces to users driving smart cars.
-A gateway at a car park will collect data from smart cars that is then transmitted over the internet and can be downloaded in real-time by an app in someone’s car.”
+A gateway at a car park will collect data from smart cars that is then transmitted over the internet.
+It can then be downloaded in real-time by an app in someone’s car.”

 Dr Zheng believes the impact will continue to grow exponentially.